 Ollama store ~/.ollama/models (~28 GB) Ollama binary /Applications/Ollama.app/Contents/Resources/ollama Ollama API http://127.0.0.1:11434 LiteLLM gateway ~/litellm-config.yaml · :4000 · venv ~/litellm-venv Vector store ~/vector-store (nomic-embed, 4 collections) GLM target /Volumes/2TB/glm-5.2/UD-IQ2_M (removed — download failed) Dashboard ~/dashboard/collect.py (launchd com.user.dashboard-collect) SSH key vault: Claude/sandbox-keys/id_ed25519 · [email protected]

-Local Models v1.3 · Articulate · built 2026-06-19 from the live Studio filesystem.
+Local Models v1.4 · Articulate · built 2026-06-19 from the live Studio filesystem + agents register.
 Numbers measured via Ollama --verbose and direct SSH probes.
 Not hand-estimated. · Client proof & pitch →